E-commerce in China

 Marketing

 The marketing strategies used by Chinese online marketplaces are state-of-the-art and highly innovative.
 Alibaba's marketing machine has global impact, as evidenced by the worldwide spread of ‘Singles Day’.
 This special day – 11 November – was once invented in China, but consumers and retailers in the Netherlands now celebrate it too.
-Online shopping events are contributing to the growth of China's e-commerce market.
+This kind of online shopping event is contributing to the growth of China's e-commerce market.

 Smartphones